 Over in Fitzrovia Chapel (one of London’s prettiest rooms) look out for a slab on the wall which marks the spot where Kipling lay in state.

 I won’t list all the Harry Potter locations across London as there are plenty of other blog posts for that.
 Instead, go to House of MinaLima, a wizarding treasure trove of a shop in Soho.
 The gallery and shop showcases graphical works from the Harry Potter films: a Hogwarts Express ticket, Harry’s acceptance letter, copies of The Daily Prophet and the Marauder’s Map are only some of the magical items you can peek at in the gallery.
 The designing duo who own the shop also designed all the graphic elements for the Wizarding World of Harry Potter’s Diagon Alley, as well as designing graphics for new editions of Peter Pan, The Jungle Book and The Secret Garden.
 Free entry.

-And five minutes away is Cecil Court which dates to the 17th century, and which was named after Queen Elizabeth’s spymaster Robert Cecil.
+Five minutes away is Cecil Court which dates to the 17th century and which was named after Queen Elizabeth’s spymaster, Robert Cecil.
 Wolfgang Amadeus Mozart lived at No 9, and it’s argued that he composed his first symphony here.
-Today it’s referred to as Booksellers’ Row due to the volume of second hand and antique bookshops which line the street, and it’s said to be the inspiration for Harry Potter’s Diagon Alley.
+Today, it’s referred to as Booksellers’ Row due to the volume of second hand and antique bookshops which line the street, and it’s said to be the inspiration for Harry Potter’s Diagon Alley.

 You might not be able to sneak into the bedroom of Her Majesty the Queen, (Her Majester) with the BFG and Sophie, but you can take a royal tour of Buckingham Palace’s state rooms instead.
 But don’t even think about sliding down the banister of the Grand Staircase!